-During the years 2006-2010 the company has implemented numerous programs aiming at the minimization of the environmental impacts of its operations, while reducing losses, recovering raw
+During the years 2007-2011 the company has implemented numerous programs aiming at the minimization of the environmental impacts of its operations, while reducing losses, recovering raw material residues / residues of raw materials and reducing production cost.
+The programs implemented and their time of completion is shown in the following table:

-AIR 10% reduction of local leakages of volatile organic compounds by implementing the LDAR program for detecting, controlling and repairing leakages. • 7 2010 ing, controlling and repairing leakages. - During 2006, this program expanded into the new truck loading terminal (TLT) and during 2007 to the Hydro- cracker complex. • • A specific measurement schedule is enforced since 2001.
-Reduction of H 2 S, SO 2 emissions and other air pollutants: - Optimization of the performance control of the sulfur recovery units, using a permanent device monitoring H 2 S/SO 2 at the output of the units and installing a new Clauss unit. • - Upgrading the air quality monitoring station at the port for measuring additional pollutants (PM 2,5 ). • • - Monitoring CO 2 emissions by measuring carbon concentration in fuel gas.
-At the same time, accreditation of the MOTOR OIL Chemical Laboratory concerning the measurements of gas emissions. • - Upgrading the air quality monitoring station at the port for measuring additional pollutants (benzene). • WATER Upgrade and modernization of the processing stages. • Installation of a system to deal with the foaming problem at the biofilter of the facility. • Aeration of the stabilization tank for the sludge produced by the Waste Water Treatment Plant, in order to improve the quality of the sludge to be processed. • Installation of an on-line chlorine meter at the sanitary wastewater treatment plant output, to improve operation monitoring • Conduct a hydrogeological study to define the water direction of the aquifer, in order to finalize the location of monitoring and control bores. • SOIL Completion of the results report of land environmental control, in the region where, the process of landfarming took place formerly. • Completion of research for managing and neutralizing the sludge from the M-4000 wastewater treatment plant, so that it is suitable for use as an alternative fuel or to be legally disposed at Sanitary Landfills. • • Tear-down asbestos-cement sheets of 1075 m surface and disposal through a licensed company • • • Reduction of soil waste quantity stored in the refinery • Tear-down asbestos-cement sheets of 1500 m surface and disposal through a licensed Company • Investigation of alternative ways of management of the tank bottom sludges, after their treatment in decanter • ENERGY Connection with the national natural gas network and use of natural gas in the production process. • Exploitation of natural gas in the production process •
+AID 2007 2008 2009 2010 2011 AIR 10% reduction of local leakages of volatile organic compounds by implementing the LDAR program for detecting, controlling and repairing leakages.
+During 2006, this program expanded into the new truck loading terminal (TLT) and during 2007 to the Hydrocracker complex. • A specific measurement schedule is enforced since 2001.
+Reduction of H 2 S, SO 2 emissions and other air pollutants: Optimization of the performance control of the sulfur recovery units, using a permanent device monitoring H 2 S/SO 2 at the output of the units and installing a new Clauss unit. • - Upgrading the air quality monitoring station at the port for measuring additional pollutants (PM {2.5}). • • - Monitoring CO 2 emissions by measuring carbon concentration in fuel gas.
+At the same time, accreditation of the MOTOR OIL Chemical Laboratory concerning the measurements of gas emissions. • - Upgrading the air quality monitoring station at the port for measuring additional pollutants (benzene). • WATER Installation of a system to deal with the foaming problem at the biofilter of the facility. • Aeration of the stabilization tank for the sludge produced by the Waste Water Treatment Plant, in order to improve the quality of the sludge to be processed. • Installation of an on-line chlorine meter at the sanitary wastewater treatment plant output, to improve operation monitoring. • Conduct a hydrogeological study to define the water direction of the aquifer, in order to finalize the location of monitoring and control bores. • Utilization of available inactive equipment in the industrial waste water treatment plant. • SOIL Completion of the results report of land environmental control, in the region where, the process of landfarming took place formerly. • Completion of research for managing and neutralizing the sludge from the M-4000 wastewater treatment plant, so that it is suitable for use as an alternative fuel or to be legally disposed at Sanitary Landfills. • • Tear-down asbestos-cement sheets of 1075 m 2 surface and disposal through a licensed company. • • • Reduction of soil waste quantity stored in the refinery. • Tear-down asbestos-cement sheets of 1500 m 2 surface and disposal through a licensed Company. • Investigation of alternative ways of management of the tank bottom sludges, after their treatment in decanter. • ENERGY • Connection with the national natural gas network and use of natural gas in the production process.